How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 for a given probability distribution $\tilde p=(\tilde p_k)_{k \in \N}\subseteq [0,1]^\N$ such that $\sum_{k=1}^\infty \tilde p_k=1 $ and $\sum_{k=1}^\infty \tilde p_k k < \infty.$ \end{defn}

 \begin{remark}[Alternative interpretation of model II] Note that in our interpretation, the selective pressure is always applied to the active population (e.g.\ corresponding to fertility selection).
-An equivalent interpretation of model variant II can be reached by interchanging the roles of $\tilde u$ and $\tilde v$: Now, the interpretation is that active individuals disperse, but are not subject to selective pressure, which acts only on dormant individuals. \end{remark}
+An equivalent interpretation of model variant II can be obtained by interchanging the roles of $\tilde u$ and $\tilde v$: Now, the interpretation is that active individuals disperse, but are not subject to selective pressure, which acts only on dormant individuals. \end{remark}

 \begin{remark}[Relation to existing theory for coupled reaction-diffusion systems] Note that both model variants I and II can be considered as coupled reaction-diffusion systems.
-Coupled systems have been considered e.g.\ by Freidlin \cite{F91} and Champneys et.\ al.\ \cite{C97}.
-However, there the assumption is that the Laplace-operator is present in both sub-populations, which is not the case in our set-up.
-Still, several of the arguments of Champneys et. al., can be employed for the analysis of our system, as we will see later in the paper. \end{remark}
+Coupled systems have been considered e.g.\ by Freidlin \cite{F91}, Champneys et.\ al.\ \cite{C97} and by Bovier and Hartung \cite{BH23}.
+However, there the assumption is that the Laplace operator is present in both sub-populations, which is not the case in our set-up.
+Still, several of the arguments of Champneys et.\ al. can be employed for the analysis of our system, as we will see later in the paper. \end{remark}

 \begin{remark}[Delay representations] Both model variants allow a reformulation as delay-equations.
 While the delay in the first model is essentially the same as in the model considered in \cite{BHN19}, simply including a more general selection term, the delay formulation of the second variant can in general only be provided implicitly.
 The reason is that if the Laplace operator is moved to the second component, it is the first component that can be represented as solution of an ODE.
 However, since the selection term is of second order (or higher), one ends up with a Riccati-type equation, which in general cannot be solved explicitly.
 Since the delay-representation is not required for our results (in contrast to the situation in \cite{BHN19}), we refrain from going into the details here. \end{remark}